Cut a groove on both sides of the crack

 Photo 4: Spread the resurfacer

-Add water to the resurfacer mix to get the consistency of pancake batter.
+Add water to the resurfacer mix to get the consistency of pancake batter for the concrete crack filler.
 Then fill the remainder of the groove and smooth it over.

 Required Tools for this Project